m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

 #### 10.3.1.1.
 Symmetric Encryption

-- Symmetric encryption is a cryptographic method where the same key is used for both encrypting and decrypting data, ensuring that only parties with the shared key can access the original information.
+Symmetric encryption is a cryptographic method where the same key is used for both encrypting and decrypting data, ensuring that only parties with the shared key can access the original information.

 #### 10.3.1.2.
 Asymmetric Encryption

-- Asymmetric encryption is a cryptographic method that uses a pair of keys—a public key for encryption and a private key for decryption—allowing secure communication where the public key can be shared openly while the private key remains confidential.
+Asymmetric encryption is a cryptographic method that uses a pair of keys—a public key for encryption and a private key for decryption—allowing secure communication where the public key can be shared openly while the private key remains confidential.

 #### 10.3.1.3.
+Asymmetric Encryption - SSH

+Asymmetric encryption in SSH (Secure Shell) uses a pair of keys—a public key and a private key—to secure communications between a client and a server.
+The public key is shared with the server, while the private key remains confidential on the client.

+#### 10.3.1.3.
+Asymmetric Encryption - HTTPS

+In **HTTPS** (Hypertext Transfer Protocol Secure), **both symmetric and asymmetric encryption are used** to secure communications between a web browser and a server:

+- **Asymmetric Encryption**: Initially used during the SSL/TLS handshake process to establish a secure connection.
+The server presents its public key to the client, allowing the client to encrypt a shared secret (session key) that only the server can decrypt with its private key.
+This ensures that the client is communicating with the legitimate server.
+- **Symmetric Encryption**: Once the secure connection is established and the session key is shared, symmetric encryption is used for the actual data transmission.
+This is because symmetric encryption is faster and more efficient for encrypting large amounts of data compared to asymmetric encryption.

+#### 10.3.1.4.
 Certificate Authority (CA)

+- Public CAs have also Private and Public Keys
+  - Private CA Service can be hosted within ones infrastructure
+- CA uses Private Key to **sign** Certificates
+- Public Keys of CAs are available in e.g. Browsers (Trusted Root Certification Authorities)
+- Browser uses Public Key of CA to **verify** that a specific Certificate was signed with Private Key of Official CA

 - Symantec
 - Comodo
 - GlobalSign
 - Digicert

-#### 10.3.1.4.
+#### 10.3.1.5.
 Naming Convention of Public and Private Keys

 - Certificate (Public Key)
   - *.crt, *.pem: